Numéro: International editions

+Editors

 Numéro Tokyo

 Launched in April 2007, Numéro Tokyo featured Kate Moss on their debut cover.
 Other well-known models that have graced past covers include Chloë Sevigny, Abbey Lee Kershaw, Agyness Deyn, Coco Rocha, Devon Aoki, Gisele Bundchen, Stella Tennant, Alexa Chung, and Victoria Beckham.
 Musicians Lana Del Rey and Sky Ferreira have appeared on the March 2013 and July/August 2013 covers respectively.

 Numéro Korea

 Launched in July 2008 and closed in 2010.
 Cover subjects included Maryna Linchuk, Doutzen Kroes and Snejana Onopka.

 Numéro China

 In September 2010, the Numéro China magazine was launched as the third international edition for the market in China.

 Numéro Thailand

 Following Numéro China's publication, Numéro Thailand was released in December 2012, the first issue featuring Thai models "Aokbab" and Khunying Mangmoom on the cover photographed by Thananon Thanakornkarn.
 The magazine reports on art, fashion, design, and culture.

 Numéro Russia

 In March 2013, Numéro Russia released their first issue featuring Naomi Campbell on the cover, styled by Ethan Park and photographed by Sebastian Kim.
 Former Vogue contributor, Andre Leon Talley, also made his debut as Numéro Russia's editor-at-large.
-In an interview for Woman's Wear Daily, he says that he "... took the job because I love Russia and the salary was something fabulous ...
+In an interview for Women's Wear Daily, he says that he "... took the job because I love Russia and the salary was something fabulous ...
 Anna was very sympathetic and understood and she decided we remain on good terms and that I do the digital and the online.
 And I'm very happy to do it."

 Top ranking models Daphne Groeneveld and Ashleigh Good were featured on the magazine's April 2013 and May 2013 covers respectively.
 Soo Joo Park modeled for Numéro Russia's August 2013 cover.
 Pat Cleveland was featured on the May 2014 cover.